ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <p>DataCite supports 14 different resource types - namely: audiovisual, collection, dataset, event, image, interactive resource, model, physical object, service, software, sound, text, workflow, other.
 They basically corresponds to the classes included in the DCMI Type vocabulary, with the exception of model and workflow.</p>
 <p>The definition of <code>dcat:Dataset</code> is broad enough to cover most of the DataCite resource type, the exceptions being event, physical object, service, which are not supported in DCAT-AP.
 Moreover, the notion of "service" is supported in GeoDCAT-AP via <a href="http://dublincore.org/documents/dcmi-terms/#dcmitype-Service"><code>dctype:Service</code></a>.
 For the rest, it is possible to re-use the DCMI Type vocabulary, which includes classes for event (<a href="http://dublincore.org/documents/dcmi-terms/#dcmitype-Event"><code>dctype:Event</code></a>) and physical object (<a href="http://dublincore.org/documents/dcmi-terms/#dcmitype-PhysicalObject"><code>dctype:Event</code></a>).</p>
 <p>DataCite+DCAT-AP re-uses the approach outlined above.
 Moreover, in order to preserve the original information, it uses <code>dct:type</code> with the relevant classes of the DCMI Type vocabulary to denote the DataCite resource type.
+This is basically the solution adopted in GeoDCAT-AP to model the resource types defined in ISO 19115 - namely, dataset, dataset series, and services.</p>
-As said above, the DCMI Type vocabulary does not include classes for model and workflow, and no suitable candidates have been found in the reference vocabularies.
+<p>As said above, the DCMI Type vocabulary does not include classes for model and workflow, and no suitable candidates have been found in the reference vocabularies.
 As a result, in DataCite+DCAT-AP are both modelled only as <code>dcat:Dataset</code>'s, thus loosing the original information.</p>

 <h3>Identifiers</h3>